Butterfly Effects and Battleship Defects

 A Different Day of Infamy

 The fateful morning of Sunday, December 7, 1941 finds the skies above Pearl Harbor filled with the aircraft of the Imperial Japanese Navy Air Service.
 In total, some 428 aircraft launched from the carriers Akagi, Kii, Soryū, Hiryū, Shōkaku, Zuikaku, Shōhō, and Zuihō will take part.
-As for the rest of the IJN’s carriers, the newly commissioned light fleet carrier Ryuhō and the old light carriers Hōshō are with the Main Body, ready to cover the escape of the Kido Butai; while the new conversions Hiei and Haruna and the light carrier Ryujō are sailing south with the 2nd Fleet to cover operations in the Southern Resource Area.
-The conversions Kongō and Kirishima are outfitting in Kure and Kobe, while the second Ryuhō-class light fleet carrier, Sekihō, has just been launched at Yokosuka.
+As for the rest of the IJN’s carriers, the old light carrier Hōshō is with the Main Body, ready to cover the escape of the Kido Butai; while the new conversions Hiei and Haruna and the light carrier Ryujō are sailing south with the 2nd Fleet to cover operations in the Southern Resource Area; and the conversions Kongō and Kirishima are still outfitting in Kure and Kobe.

 The United States Pacific Fleet is caught completely flatfooted as swarms of Kates, Vals, and Zekes descend upon them.
 In a stroke of luck, only a single carrier is at anchor.
 USS Ranger (CV-4), the world’s largest purpose-built carrier, is pier-side at Repair Basin No. 2, waiting to enter the newly completed Dry Dock No. 2 to fix a damaged screw.
 The damage would spare another carrier, as USS Enterprise (CV-6), escorted by USS Shiloh (CB-8), had picked up Ranger’s assignment to deliver VMF-211 to Wake Island.
 USS Lexington (CV-2) with USS Bunker Hill (CC-6) are also on a milk run, delivering VMSB-231 to Midway.
 USS Saratoga (CV-3) is in San Diego after a refit in the Puget Sound Navy Yard.
-Yorktown (CV-5), Wasp (CV-7), Hornet (CV-8), Kettle Creek (CV-14), and Kings Mountain (CV-15) are in the Atlantic.
-The last two hulls of the Yorktown-class carriers Bon Homme Richard (CV-12) and Reprisal (CV-13) are outfitting at Newport News Shipbuilding and Fore River Shipyard, respectively.
+Yorktown (CV-5), Wasp (CV-7), Hornet (CV-8), and Franklin (CV-13) are in the Atlantic.
+The other two emergency carriers, Bonhomme Richard (CV-12) and Reprisal (CV-14) are outfitting at the New York Shipbuilding Corporation and Fore River Shipyard, respectively.

 There is a bloodbath along Battleship Row.
 California (BB-44) is sunk by two bombs and two torpedoes.
-Montana (BB-51), the Monster of the Pacific, is attacked by a mass of aircraft and is struck by half a dozen bombs, but since she is inboard of BB-44, she is spared from torpedo hits and does not sink.
 Five torpedos strike Oklahoma (BB-37), and she capsizes.
 Maryland (BB-46) is damaged by two bombs.
 West Virginia (BB-48) is sunk by two bombs and seven torpedoes.
 Tennessee (BB-43) is struck by two bombs.
 Arizona (BB-39) detonates after her forward magazine is pierced by a 1600-pound AP bomb.
 Washington (BB-47), alongside BB-39, remains barely afloat after two torpedoes and bomb hits; fires from BB-39 spread to the ship, but she remains afloat.
 Nevada (BB-36) gets underway despite taking six bombs and a torpedo and is beached to avoid blocking the Harbor’s entrance.
 With Nevada underway, Concord is struck from both sides, taking eight torpedoes and six bombs; with rapid flood from both sides, the battle cruiser avoids capsizing and merely settles on the bottom.
+However, Valley Forge is not so lucky—she is struck by a half a dozen bombs and five torpedoes along her port side in a close pattern.
+Despite the best efforts of her crew, she capsizes at mooring X-3.

-USS Ranger (CV-4), a priority target like USS Montana (BB-51), is swarmed by D3A Vals, which land six bombs on the carrier, but her crew refuses to permit the ship to sink.
-The Japanese aviators also attack the ex-battleship Utah, capsizing her with two torpedoes and damaging the drydocked USS Pennsylvania (BB-38) with two bombs.
+USS Ranger (CV-4), a priority target like the Concords, is swarmed by D3A Vals, which land six bombs on the carrier, but her crew refuses to permit the ship to sink.
+The Japanese aviators also attack the ex-battleship Utah, capsizing her with two torpedoes and damaging the dry-docked USS Pennsylvania (BB-38) with two bombs.

-The morning ends with four battleships and one battlecruiser sunk; six battleships damaged (three lightly, three heavily); and one fleet carrier crippled; all for the loss of 34 IJNAS aircraft and five midget submarines.
+The morning ends with four battleships and two battlecruisers sunk; five battleships damaged (two lightly, three heavily); and one fleet carrier crippled; all for the loss of 34 IJNAS aircraft and five midget submarines.
 The traditional striking power of the Pacific Fleet has been smashed in just a morning.

 Bloody, Bloody Java

 With worsening conditions in the Pacific at the end of 1941, the British reinforce their Pacific forces in hopes of deterring the Japanese.
-To this end, the battleship Prince of Wales, battlecruiser Repulse, large heavy cruisers Defence and Theseus, and aircraft carrier Indomitable are dispatched to Singapore.
+To this end, the battleship Prince of Wales, battlecruisers Repulse and Prins van Oranje (having been serving escort duty on the South Atlantic), large heavy cruisers Defence and Theseus, and aircraft carrier Indomitable are dispatched to Singapore.
 However, Indomitable runs aground off Jamaica and is delayed by about a month.

 January is a frustrating month for ABDACOM.
-Under the protection of airfields seized in the opening offensives, the Japanese methodically march across the Dutch East Indies.
-Lack of intelligence sees both Force Z and American’s Task Force 5 sent on goose chases against phantom invasion convoys.
-While the British are deployed against a phantom invasion of Sumatra, Task Force 5 deploys against a Japanese convoy heading for Balikpapan on the east coast of Borneo.
-Houston and several DDs are reassigned to convoy escort duties, leaving Marblehead, Boise, and six four-stackers for the sortie.
+Under the protection of airfields seized in their opening offensives, the Japanese methodically march across the Dutch East Indies.
+Lack of intelligence sees several Allied sorties against phantom invasion convoys, consuming now-limited stocks of fuel oil.
+While the heavy British units are on a wild goose chase near Sumatra, Task Force 5 deploys against a Japanese convoy heading for Balikpapan on the east coast of Borneo.
+However, Houston and several DDs are reassigned to convoy escort duties, leaving Marblehead, Boise, and six four-stackers for the sortie.

 At one point, Task Force 5 passes the bulk of the IJN’s 4th Destroyer Flotilla and is challenged by signal light.
 The Americans do not reply, but the Japanese do not fire, assuming the ships are friendly.
 The Americans reach the Japanese transport and open fire first with their torpedoes to maintain the element of surprise for as long as possible.
 The inner ring of IJN minesweepers and sub-chasers around the transports confuse the American ships for friendly destroyers, the large cruiser Aso and the light cruiser Naka, and do not engage until after the Americans open fire with their guns.
 The main Japanese escort force is completely out of position, hunting the Dutch submarine K-XVIII, which coincidentally attacked just ahead of the appearance of the Americans, permitting the Yankees to sink 10 of 12 transports before slinking into the night.

 In more good news for ABDACOM, the battlecruiser HMAS Tiger, along with the light cruisers HMAS Sydney and HMAS Perth, arrive in Surabaya on January 18.
 The cruisers immediately get to work escorting convoys, relieving the workload on their sister, HMAS Hobart, who has been in the theater since the beginning of the month.
 Sydney is fresh out of minor repairs in Ceylon after an engagement with the German armed merchant cruiser Kormoran alongside Defence in November.
-At the end of the month, ABDACOM is reinforced by the aircraft carriers HMS Indomitable and HMS Hermes, escorted by the light cruisers Hermione and Scylla, and the destroyers HMAS Nestor, HMAS Napier, HMS Paladin, HMS Hotspur, and HMS Fortune.
-Hermes enters the cauldron—overloaded with ferried RAF Hurricanes and questionably useful Fairey Fulmars and only remains in Surabaya after developing engine trouble.
-Indomitable brings much-needed air cover with two squadrons of Martlet (Wildcat) fighters and a squadron of Albacore torpedo bombers.
+At the end of the month, ABDACOM is briefly reinforced by the aircraft carriers HMS Indomitable and HMS Hermes, escorted by the light cruisers Hermione and Scylla, and the five DDs.
+The carriers do not tarry, completing their assigned roles as aircraft ferries before beating a hasty retreat back to Ceylon.

-February does not have an auspicious start with miscommunication and concerns of a lack of fuel leading to a task force led by Prins Van Oranje and USS Houston with the light cruisers Java, De Rutyr, Dragon, Danae, Marblehead, and Boise with the destroyer leader Tromp, and three Dutch and four American DDs sortie to intercept an invasion convoy without proper air cover (Indomitable covering a convoy to Malaya).
+February does not have an auspicious start with miscommunication and concerns of a lack of fuel leading to a task force led by Prins Van Oranje and USS Houston with the light cruisers Java, De Rutyr, Dragon, Danae, Marblehead, and Boise with the destroyer leader Tromp, and three Dutch and four American DDs sortie to intercept an invasion convoy without proper air cover.
 Japanese land-based bombers attack the force in the Makassar Straits, but are repulsed by an immense wall of anti-aircraft fire provided by the D-class cruisers and Marblehead, which were converted into the anti-aircraft ships in the late ‘30s.
 The battlecruiser Prins Van Oranje is, however, damaged by a single hit and several near misses, and the intensity of the air attacks makes the Allies withdraw.

-As a direct result of this failure, there is a cataclysmic showdown between Admiral Philips, Luitenant-Admiraal Conrad Helfrich (Commander of the Dutch Forces in the East Indies), and Admiral Philip Hart (Commander of ABDACOM’s naval forces and the senior USN officer in the region) on Prince of Wales after the strike force returns.
+As a direct result of this failure, there is a cataclysmic showdown between the Dutch Luitenant-Admiraal Conrad Helfrich and the American Admiral Philip Hart after the strike force returns.
 It ends with Hart de facto removed from command and Helfrich assuming ABDACOM’s naval billet.
 The Dutchman immediately goes about gathering sufficient fuel to put the entire force at sea to intercept and destroy the next invasion convoy.

 On February 13, the Japanese—with fighting still going on in Singapore—launch a surprise airborne landing against Palembang on Sumatra, knocking out the main concentration of Allied airpower in the region ahead of a naval invasion.
 The inner defensive ring has been breached.
 This is the final showdown.

 ABDACOM sorties in full force the next day.
-Helfrich leads the Striking Force from the battlecruiser De Zeven Provinciën, while Phillips once more joins Captain Leach aboard Prince of Wales.
-The main body consists of the battleship Prince of Wales; the battlecruisers De Zeven Provinciën, Prins Van Oranje, Repulse, and Tiger; the large heavy cruisers Defence and Theseus; the heavy cruisers Houston and Exeter; the light cruisers De Rutyr, Java, Sydney, Hobart, Perth, Boise, Marblehead, Dragon, Danae, and Durban; the destroyer leader Tromp; and 19 destroyers (6 American, 6 British, and 7 Dutch).
-The carriers Indomitable and Hermes (now with working engines) sortie with six DDs and the light cruisers Hermoine, Scylla, and Mauritius.
+Helfrich leads the Striking Force from De Zeven Provinciën.
+The main body consists of the battlecruisers De Zeven Provinciën and Tiger; the large heavy cruisers Defence and Theseus; the heavy cruisers Houston and Exeter; the light cruisers De Rutyr, Java, Hobart, Perth, Boise, Marblehead, Dragon, Danae, and Durban; the destroyer leader Tromp; and 17 destroyers (6 American, 4 British, and 7 Dutch).

 Within 48 hours, most of this force will be at the bottom of the Java Sea.